kubernetes/website/content/en/docs/reference/resource-types/_index.md

 suffixes.
 The first is part of the resource name in the request: e.g. `hugepages-2Mi`.
 It specifies the size of the pages.
 The second part is the value of allocatable pages e.g. `80Mi`.

-## Emphemeral storage
+## Ephemeral storage

-Emphemeral storage is storage provided to pods that has no long-term gurantee of durablity.
+Ephemeral storage is storage provided to pods that has no long-term guarantee of durability.
 Empheral Storage is in beta.
 Empheral storage is represented in bytes and is specified with a number and a binary suffix. e.g. `500Mi` = `500MiB` = `500 * 1024 * 1024`.

 You can specify the `ephemeral-storage` resource in Pods and any object that embeds a Pod template.

-See [Local emphemeral storage](/docs/concepts/configuration/manage-resources-containers/#local-ephemeral-storage) for more details.
+See [Local ephemeral storage](/docs/concepts/configuration/manage-resources-containers/#local-ephemeral-storage) for more details.

 ## Examples
 ### CPU and memory